lsst-sitcom/sitcomtn-037/index.rst

 .. warning::

-   This section is not yet completed.
+   This section is not yet completed and only provides a status update.

 During the course of the working group, the example of daytime calibration was raised repeatedly, specifically in regards to how calibration data products are generated and what is expected of the observing specialist.
 The aspect pertaining specifically to the FAFF charge is what the observer is required to look at during the process, including both images and/or alarms.
-The details of how Daytime Calibration is performed is being documented in `DMTN-222 <https://DMTN-222.lsst.io>`_ and will not be repeated as a new use-case.
+The details of how Daytime Calibration is performed is being documented in `DMTN-222 <https://DMTN-222.lsst.io>`_ and will not be repeated as a new FAFF use-case.

 In short, a SAL script is launched by the observer to acquire a daytime set of calibrations.
 This SAL script launches an OCPS-based processing of the images, but the ScriptQueue does not block on the processing awaiting the final analysis.